 Because Covid 19 crisis has negatively impacted us and so many other families, since our dust is not quite yet settled with this re-design, please accept a full year Scissorcrafts Premium membership (regularly $15.00) for the small token of $1.00.

 This puzzle is part of the historic Canterbury Puzzles by Henry Ernest Dudeney.
-Why named Puzzle of the Prioress?
+Puzzle of the Prioress

-Peter was also known as Simon Peter, Simeon, or Simōn.
+Peter was also known as Simon Peter or Simeon.
 Saint Peter, according to the New Testament, was an early leader of the Christian Church and one of the Twelve Apostles of Jesus Christ.

 Cut this odd-shaped cross into four pieces to make it form into a perfect square.
 The origins of this interesting puzzle comes from an old publication entitled "The Project Gutenberg eBook of Amusements In Mathematics, by Henry Ernest Dudeney" and adapted it to my images.

 The Heraldry shield displays in Medieval stained glass in the Chertsey Abby.
 The shield contains the arms of the abbey, a sword and the keys of St Peter.
 Color book version is located at Shields of Heraldy